Leader-board/NamesDatabase/README.md

 # NamesDatabase
 A database of the popularity of UK and US names.
 Includes rank, percentile and more.
-Only names which have occurred at 5 times are included, this is due to a limitation of the raw data provided.
+Only names which have occurred at least 5 times are included, this is due to a limitation of the raw data provided.

 Huge thanks to https://github.com/OpenGenderTracking/globalnamedata and data.gov for providing the raw data.